 Distribution: C - Tosc (Benesperi & al. 2013).
 S - Si (Llop 2002).

-Note: a recently-described, probably Mediterranean-Atlantic species related to B. fraxinea and B. rubella, but restricted to coastal, humid situations on littoral shrubs, especially Juniperus.
+Note: a probably Mediterranean-Atlantic species related to B. fraxinea and B. rubella, but restricted to coastal, humid situations on littoral shrubs, especially Juniperus.
 See also note on B. fraxinea.
 The species is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).

 Growth form: Crustose

 Most common in areas with a humid-warm climate (e.g. most of Tyrrenian Italy)